British artists' suppliers, 1650-1950 - K

 In 1800, Edward Kebby’s superfine watercolours were advertised as the choicest in England, in boxes at 10s.6d, £1.1s and £5.5s, by Skill, purveyor general and oilman, 15-16 Strand (trade catalogue, Banks coll.
 89.36*, with added date 1800, information from Jenny Bescoby, 1 August 2007).

 George James Keet (1820-68) was christened at St Nicholas Liverpool in 1825.
+He is probably the George (or G.J.)
+Keet who exhibited at the Liverpool Academy, in 1845 from London and in 1846, 1847 and 1859 from 88 Renshaw St, Liverpool, several of these works having an Egyptian theme.
 In 1848 he advertised as a stationer, stocking Rowney’s drawing pencils, canvas, brushes, drawing paper and every requisite for painting, and giving his address as 88 Renshaw St and Bold St Arcade (Liverpool Mercury 7 July 1848).
 He later claimed that his business had been established in 1846 (Liverpool Mercury 19 August 1859).
-He had an account with Roberson, 1850-64 (Woodcock 1997).
+He had an account with Roberson, 1849-64 (Woodcock 1997), for example purchasing brushes and papers in February 1849 (Hamilton Kerr Institute, MS 325-1993; see also MS 142-1993, p.121).
 He advertised in partnership as Goodwin & Keet, photographic rooms, 1858-1860 (e.g., Liverpool Mercury 13 February 1860).
 In the 1861 census, Keet was listed as a stationer and colourman, age 40, together with his wife and five children.
 He was made bankrupt in 1865, when described as photographic artist, stationer, engraver and artists’ colourman, of 184 Vine St, and of 90 Renshaw St, Liverpool (London Gazette 17 January 1865).
 He was followed at 88 Renshaw St by Henry Jeffreys (qv) (information from Cathy Proudlove).
 George James Keet died, age 48, in the St Pancras, London district in 1868.

 Keet’s labels have been recorded on works dating to 1850, 1857 and 1861, for example on Robert Tonge's Cheshire Landscape, millboard, 1850 (Sudley, Liverpool, see Bennett 1971).
+See the illustrations in British canvas, stretcher and panel suppliers’ marks.
+Part 12, England outside London on this website.
 The watercolour artist, Alfred William Hunt, used four sketchbooks supplied by Keet in the late 1850s (Ashmolean Museum, see Newall 2004 pp.173-8).
 Henry Keet, perhaps related, was listed at 117 Great George St, Liverpool, as a stationer, bookseller, artists’ colourman and photographic artist in 1868.

 Kemp & Co, 9 Holden Terrace, Pimlico, London SW 1877-1889,203 Victoria St SW (‘adjoining Victoria Station’) 1890-1937, 28 Buckingham Palace Road SW1 1937-1940.
 Kemp & Co (Victoria) Ltd, 28 Buckingham Palace Road 1941-1991 or later, no longer listed 1998.
 Artists' colourmen, carvers and gilders, fine art dealers, artists' brush manufacturers; by 1991 picture cleaners and restorers.